 You can find useful and helpful information to incorporate into your career documents directly from job postings.
 Before creating or updating your resume and cover letter, search available job openings in your field for a list of responsibilities and essential skills.

-List Your Skills
+List Relevant Skills

-It’s crucial to incorporate as much of this information into your documents as possible since these companies will be looking specifically for these skills and qualities in their candidates.
-Your documents will be much more useful if you can target them specifically to what companies are looking for in a new employee.
+It’s crucial to incorporate as much of this information into your documents as possible since these companies will look specifically for these skills and qualities in their candidates.
+Your job search documents will be much more helpful if you can target them specifically to what companies are looking for in a new employee.

 Visit the Company Website

 Read their mission statement, objective, upcoming events, and areas of concentration to help you pull out information that is important to them so that you can highlight these in your skills and experience.
-It is an asset to your candidacy if you can show that your vision is directly related to theirs.
+It is an asset to your candidacy to show that your vision is directly related to theirs.